Permanent, Full Time

 Knowledge skills and experience

-- As part of your role you may be asked to visit or work in radiation controlled areas or in beryllium controlled areas.
+As part of your role you could be asked to work in radiation-controlled areas or in beryllium-controlled areas.
 Full training and medical assessments will be provided if this is necessary.

 Please note all employees working at the UK Atomic Energy Authority will be required to complete an online Disclosure Certificate application as part of their clearance - The Disclosure & Barring Service (DBS) checks will show the details of all current criminal convictions (convictions considered unspent under the Rehabilitation of Offenders Act 1974) or will confirm that there are no such convictions.